metadriverse/metadrive/README.md

 pip install metadrive-simulator
 ```

-You can verify the installation and efficiency of MetaDrive via running:
+You can verify the installation of MetaDrive via running the testing script:

 ```bash
 # Go to a folder where no sub-folder calls metadrive
 python -m metadrive.examples.profile_metadrive
 ```

-The above script is supposed to be runnable in all places.
-Note that please do not run the above command in the folder that has a sub-folder called `./metadrive`.
+Note that please do not run the above command in a folder that has a sub-folder called `./metadrive`.

 ## 🚕 Examples

-Please run the following command to drive the car in the environment manually with keyboard!
-Pressing W, A, S, D to move and turn and T to trigger the auto-drive mode!
+Run the following command to launch a simple driving scenario with auto-drive mode on.
+Press W, A, S, D to drive the vehicle manually.

 ```bash
 python -m metadrive.examples.drive_in_single_agent_env
 ```

-Besides, a scenario where safety must be concerned is included in examples, and this environment also shows how
-to compose a sophisticate scenario.
+Run the following command to launch a safe driving scenario, which includes more complex obstacles and cost to be yielded.

 ```bash
 python -m metadrive.examples.drive_in_safe_metadrive_env
 ```

-You can also drive in our Multi-agent RL environment.
+You can also launch an instance of Multi-Agent scenario as follows

 ```bash
 python -m metadrive.examples.drive_in_multi_agent_env --env roundabout
 ```
-Accepted arguments:
+env argument could be:
 - roundabout (default)
 - intersection
 - tollgate